 Any vendor that doesn't give you a service level agreement of 100% or close to 100% uptime is missing the mark.
 This level of uptime is do-able, and the technology supports it.
 Even so, you can still monitor the system 24/7 from anywhere.

 Call centers are undergoing radical changes globally.
 From omnichannel communications to personalized interactions, customer expectations are at an all-time high.
 High call volumes can result in a bad experience for your customer, who gets annoyed waiting in a long queue and for your agent who has to work with a customer that's already low on patience.

 Contact Center as a Service can help you tackle the challenge and deliver stellar customer experiences while reducing call volumes.

 Customers today are presented with diverse options for communicating with companies.
-Before voice was the primary channel for communication, but the dominance of the voice communication channel will decrease 17% in 2019 falling to 47%.
+Before voice was the primary channel for communication, but the dominance of the voice communication channel will

 Chat, messaging, and social media are positioned to fill that gap with social media rates predicted to double in 2019 as a channel for customer service.
 This can be an enormous pain point or a great opportunity for your agents depending on the tools they have to work with.

 For instance, legacy agent desktop software often is not capable of chat integration.

 On the other hand, a cloud call center allows your agents to seamlessly switch conversations from social media to chat to the phone – enabling your customers to start the conversation on their preferred channel and empowering your agent to escalate them to other channels if needed.